 This senior course builds on previous sculptural experiences in using materials and techniques to make exciting 3D artwork.
 Students will be encouraged to explore ideas, techniques, and areas of individual interest.
 Senior students are invited to challenge themselves, to try new techniques, and to self-direct some of their own exploration.
 Students will be encouraged to reflect and critique artwork and processes.
-This course is ideal for those who are considering careers in fields like visual arts, graphic design, animation, architecture, engineering, interior design, and web design/development, game Animation, film/special effects, marketing/advertising.
-Topics and approaches in this course change every year.
+This course is ideal for those who are considering careers in fields like visual arts, graphic design, animation, architecture, engineering, interior design/development, design, game and web Animation, film/special effects, marketing/advertising.
+Topics, approaches, and mediums in this course change every year.